Top Keyboard for Programmers: A Custom Builder’s Advice on Layouts, Switches, and more.

 Bonus tip: Keycap profiles matter!
 Lower-profile caps (like Cherry profile) keep your hand movements minimal and your wrists even happier.

-We’ve got an article that covers everything about keycaps right here for you.
+I’ve got an article that covers everything about keycaps right here for you.

 Budget vs. Premium Keyboards for Programmers